Modeling and solving a vehicle-sharing problem considering multiple alternative modes of transport: A vehicle-sharing problem

-With this, we show that the vehicle-sharing problem considering one single type of shared vehicles (\singlesharing) can be modeled as the maximization equivalent to a minimum-cost flow problem, formulated in model~\eqref{eq:minflow-of}-\eqref{eq:minflow-bin}.
+With this, we show that the vehicle-sharing problem considering one single type of shared vehicle (\singlesharing) can be modeled as the maximization equivalent to a minimum-cost flow problem, formulated in model~\eqref{eq:minflow-of}-\eqref{eq:minflow-bin}.

 The objective function~\eqref{eq:minflow-of} maximizes savings.
-Constraint~\eqref{eq:minflow-demand} restricts the out/ingoing vehicles at the beginning/end of the day.
+Constraints~\eqref{eq:minflow-demand} restrict the out/ingoing vehicles at the beginning/end of the day.
 Further it assures flow conservation in nodes $i \in V \setminus \{D\}$.
-Constraint~\eqref{eq:minflow-capacity} makes sure that at most one vehicle is covering a certain connection $(i,j)$.
+Constraints~\eqref{eq:minflow-capacity} make sure that at most $u_{ij}$ vehicles cover a certain connection $(i,j)$.

-We will solve our model as a MIP as state-of-art solvers are already capable of handling these kind of problems very efficiently.
-Nevertheless, we shortly review some of the algorithms that have been widely applied. \citet{Fulkerson1962} were first to introduce a combinatorial algorithm for the problem. \citet{Edmonds1972} proposed the scaling resulting in the first weakly polynomial-time algorithm. \citet{Tardos1985} introduced the minimum cost circulation algorithm which was the first strongly polynomial method.
+We solve our model as a mixed integer program (MIP), since state-of-the-art solvers are already capable of handling these kinds of problems very efficiently.
+Nevertheless, we shortly review some of the algorithms that have been widely applied. \citet{Fulkerson1962} were first to introduce a combinatorial algorithm for the problem. \citet{Edmonds1972} proposed the scaling algorithm resulting in the first weakly polynomial-time algorithm. \citet{Tardos1985} introduced the minimum cost circulation algorithm which was the first strongly polynomial method.
 In the consecutive years many solution approaches evolved.
 Scaling techniques have shown to be promising \citep{Edmonds1972,Goldberg1990,Goldberg1997,Buennagel1998}.
-Polynomial in time are also cycle canceling algorithms \citep{Klein1967,Goldberg1989}.
-Furthermore, the network simplex method was efficiently applied to the maximum flow problem \citep{Dantzig19633,Kelly1991,Loebel1996} or adaptions of the successive shortest path algorithm \citep{Brunsch2013}. \citet{Kovacs2015} provide an survey of various algorithms and present an overview of the respective complexity.
+Polynomial in time are also cycle cancelling algorithms \citep{Klein1967,Goldberg1989} or cut cancelling algorithms \citep{Ervolina1993}.
+Furthermore, the network simplex method was efficiently applied to the maximum flow problem \citep{Dantzig19633,Kelly1991,Loebel1996} or adaptions of the successive shortest path algorithm \citep{Brunsch2013}. \citet{Kovacs2015} provides a survey of various algorithms and present an overview of their respective complexity.

-In what follows, we do not only consider one type of shared vehicles but multiple ones.
-Note that shared vehicles can be different types of cars but also bikes or any other MOT.